Guide Insurance Frequently Asked Questions

 Q: My canoe has a trolling motor, will I need to pay the $100 for that too?

-A: No. Boats that are propelled by trolling motors are included for no additional charge.
+A: No. Boats that are propelled by trolling motors only are rated at the non-motorized boat charge.

 Auto coverage: